snackdriven/meh-trics/README.md

 ```

 ### Installing Dependencies
+This repository uses Bun workspaces for both the backend and frontend.
 Run the following once from the repository root:

 ```bash
 bun install